 During a physical effort or training, the horse’s heart rate increases significantly.
 Indeed, the heart rate evolves linearly with the effort intensity.
 In general, the maximum heart rate of a horse, i.e. the heart rate that a horse cannot exceed, is around 218 BPM.

-1. Analyze the maximum heart rate to evaluate the intensity of the effort
+1. Analyse the maximum heart rate to evaluate the intensity of the effort

 The maximum heart rate of a horse (or max HR) measures the maximum number of beats per minute that a horse can reach during its effort.
 When a horse reaches its maximum heart rate, it gallops at a speed that it can only sustain for 600 to 800 meters.
 This max HR varies depending on the horse and its predispositions.
 On average, it is between 204 and 241 BPM (Evans, 2007).